 If you are 65 or older, there is a 70% chance of needing long-term care at some point in your lifetime.
 The cost of care will depend on where you live and what type of services are needed.
 The national average for the cost of in-home care is $54,912/year.
 The national average for a private room nursing home is $105,850/year.
 For those that need around the clock memory care, they will likely be in the private room nursing home.
 For those that might receive care from a family member, they might need some relief for a few hours a day at their home.
 This creates complexity when it comes to planning for care.
 Will you be part of the 70% that might need some form of care?
 How long will you need it and how much will it cost?
-There is no crystal ball, but I am writing this article so you can get a glimpse of the process we go through with our clients when they are approaching retirement and considering if they should self insure or buy Long-term Care insurance.
+There is no crystal ball, but I am writing this article to answer this common question, “Should I buy Long-term Care Insurance?”

 If you are approaching retirement, it’s always important to think about your personal experience dealing with a long-term care event.
 Have you seen a loved one or close friend go through it?
 How did it impact you?
 I find that those who have personal experiences are more inclined to plan for it themselves.
 Additionally, I find they see value in having some form of insurance because of the peace of mind it provides.